 There were periods when the Israelites obeyed their Creator and were blessed as a result with peace and prosperity.
 More often, however, they did not obey and suffered the consequences.

 The New Testament also emphasizes the importance of teaching and training the next generation God’s ways.
 In the first century AD, Jesus of Nazareth, as God in the flesh, reaffirmed the validity of His laws: “If you love Me, keep My commandments” (John 14:15).
-The Apostle Paul, in his letter to the Church at Ephesus, gave this instruction to the fathers of children, “bring them up in the nurture and admonition of the Lord” (Ephesians 6:4, King James Version).
+The Apostle Paul, in his letter to the Church at Ephesus, instructed fathers with young children to “bring them up in the training and admonition of the Lord” (Ephesians 6:4).

 Encouragingly, there have always been individuals down through time, in the Old Testament and the New, who have persevered in putting these ways into practice.